Over 65,000 people in the Tallahassee area go to bed hungry every night. Most of them are children.

 While local food banks, churches and government assistance programs try to provide aid to these people in need, support is falling short of demand.
 While these programs and organizations struggle in vain to meet their needs, these hungry people are running out of time and hope.

-A struggling economy has devastated the ability of citizens and corporations who provided support before 2007, to give the donations and assistance which food aid organizations rely upon.
-As you probably know, government funding, such as food stamps, has recently been cut.
+A struggling economy has devastated the ability of citizens and corporations who once provided support to give the donations and assistance which food aid organizations rely upon.

 While conventional farmers were once big donors of food banks and assistance programs, they are no longer able to contribute as they once did.
 Outdated farming methods, droughts and other debilitating weather conditions, economic struggle, and rising energy costs have left many farmers fighting for their own security.